dragondive/plantuml_demo/plantuml_demo.md

 ### Sprites

-Small graphical known as sprites can be used in diagrams.
+Small graphical elements known as sprites can be used in diagrams.

 * **Encoding an image into sprite**: Any image can be encoded into a sprite using a command like below: